NativeX-Software/Native-Software-Discord/discord_slash_bot_plus/README_PLUS.md

 ## Deployment Notes

-  to the `.env` path.
+- For systemd, set `WorkingDirectory` to the project folder and `EnvironmentFile` to the `.env` path.
 Ensure the service user can read/write the `data/` directory.
-For Docker, mount the project directory and pass environment variables via a secret store.
-Persist the `data/` directory as a volume to retain schedules and on-call rotations.

-For containerised deployments, a Dockerfile is provided.
+- For containerised deployments, a Dockerfile is provided.
 Use the repository root `docker-compose.yml` to run the ops bot alongside the AI router and
   Watchtower:

   ```bash
   docker compose build ops_bot